ChristianGracia/rust/README.md

- If  you have rust installed, you can run anything here the following command run in a bash terminal
+ If  you have rust installed and clone this repo, you can run anything here the following command run in a wanted directory bash terminal

- **git clone git@github.com:ChristianGracia/rust.git && cargo build && cargo**
+ **cargo build && cargo run**